Matthew Quay: Assessment

 Quay's death sparked renewed debate about him, though McClure stated that upon his death, "friend and foe bowed regretfully over the grave of Pennsylvania's ablest and most chivalrous political gladiator".
-The North American of Philadelphia wrote that though Quay's career was "a record of sustained victory", his death "has removed from Pennsylvania a malign influence which for a generation has been the curse and shame of the Commonwealth [of Pennsylvania]".
-President Roosevelt sent his condolences, and Governor Pennypacker stated that, "now that he is gone, the people of this state will know what they have lost and what they never quite appreciated."
+The North American of Philadelphia reported that Quay's career was "a record of sustained victory", while his death "has removed from Pennsylvania a malign influence which for a generation has been the curse and shame of the Commonwealth [of Pennsylvania]".
+President Roosevelt sent his condolences, and Governor Pennypacker stated, "now that he is gone, the people of this state will know what they have lost and what they never quite appreciated."

 By taking power from the Camerons in the mid-1880s, Quay restored the Pennsylvania Republican Party to power there at a time it was divided and out of office at both the state and federal levels, and continued the state as one of the largest and most loyal to the Republican Party.
 He was able to work with and conciliate many of those whom Don Cameron had alienated.
 Blair wrote that Quay's techniques were to "work one-on-one; keep quiet; maneuver behind the scenes".
 According to Pollock, Quay "is chiefly to be remembered for his brilliant and consummate genius as a politician.
 Never in the history of Pennsylvania, with all of its great politicians, has there been a man with such great powers of leadership in political organization.
 His whole life was a constant fight."
 Nevertheless, "many of his contemporaries believed him to be an utterly corrupt man, and yet his methods were no worse than those of his adversaries.
 He was certainly one of the best-hated men in politics."
-Wilson stated of Quay that from the time of his election as senator, "various combinations of avowed foes and turncoat friends fought to topple him; reformers attempted to wrest power from his grasp and destroy his political machine.
+Wilson stated of Quay that from the time of his election as senator, various combinations of avowed foes and turncoat friends fought to topple him; reformers attempted to wrest power from his grasp and destroy his political machine.
 Often his political survival was in doubt; there were times he survived by a very slim margin.
 He was indicted, arrested, beaten at the polls, attacked from the pulpit, criticized in the press.
-He endured to make two presidents and to serve three terms in the Senate."
+He endured to make two presidents and to serve three terms in the Senate.
 Oliver deemed Quay, "the most colorful leader in Pennsylvania's history ...
 No man in all political history ever excelled him as a leader, a strategist, or an organizer".